ButiTando/SolarProject/README.md

 # Photovoltaic System Measuring Device

+## (Note: This is a course project and most of feature and spicification are derived from the projects specification._

 ## Overview